 At each reporting date, the assessment of a change in credit risk will be assessed for those considered individually significant.
-This assessment is symmetrical in nature, allowing credit risk of financial assets to move back to stage 2 from stage 3 or from stage 2 to stage 1, if the increase in credit risk since origination has reduced and is no longer deemed significant, subject to the guidelines as specified by the Central Bank of UAE (CBUAE).
+This assessment is symmetrical in nature, allowing credit risk of financial assets to move back to stage 2 from stage 3 or from stage 2 to stage 1, if the increase in credit risk since origination has reduced and is no longer deemed significant, subject to the guidelines as specified by the Central Bank of UAE (CBUAE) which are in line with IFRS 9.